 dADA-positive: QW, n=4; Q2W, n=5.
 ADA-negative: QW, n=28; Q2W, n=30.

-sBCMA and Response to Talquetamab
+sBCMA and Response to TALVEY

-• Changes in serum sBCMA levels vs response in the QW and Q2W RP2D regimens is presented in Figure: Changes in Serum sBCMA Levels vs Response in the (A) 0.4 mg/kg QW and (B) 0.8 mg/kg Q2W Regimens.
+• Changes in serum sBCMA levels vs response in the QW and Q2W RP2D regimens is presented in Figure: MoumenTAL-1 Study: Changes in Serum sBCMA Levels vs Response in the (A) 0.4 mg/kg QW and (B) 0.8 mg/kg Q2W Regimens.

-• A reduction in sBCMA levels from baseline was observed in 100% and 97% of responders in the QW and Q2W regimens 21 to 28 days after the first full treatment dose of talquetamab.
+• A reduction in sBCMA levels from baseline was observed in 100% and 97% of responders in the QW and Q2W regimens 21 to 28 days after the first full treatment dose of TALVEY.

 • Patients with very good partial response or better (≥VGPR; ie, VGPR, complete response, CR; or stringent complete response, sCR) had the greatest reduction in sBCMA.